 5. Be Bold

-You can take advantage of recent ethnic trends and use global flavors and traditional techniques to offer intense flavors and veggie-forward dishes.
+You can take advantage of recent ethnic trends and use global flavours and traditional techniques to offer intense flavours and veggie-forward dishes.
 Take Korean Kimchi for example – better yet, your vegetable storage area already has everything you need to make this popular, simple, traditionally Korean dish!

 6. Be Aware of Presentation

 Think about offering smaller portion sizes and adding larger, healthier sides.
 Be creative and present your sides as the centre of your dish instead of as an afterthought.
 Don’t forget to keep in mind the plates you use.
 Creating a visual connection between the plate’s shape, size and its contents is just as important for diner satisfaction.